TopperClausen/react-native-test/README.md

 ### Push notifications: push notification are currently disables all though they work.
 The way it's build is slowing the app down.
 ### Chat becomes slow after message sent, this is due to a lot of callbacks are being added to the que while handling firebase sent message.
+### Facebook login: This is not something that just can be done, as it requires approval